 Snap at a child, which would be bad for the dog and the child.
 This is why we always recommend that folks who have small children or think they may have children in the future think twice before buying an Affenpinscher.

 Despite their need to be active, Affenpinschers can live in apartments quite easily so long as they can still play around and get their walks.
-They may bark from time to time, and your neighbors might not be too happy about that, but it’s not constant and it’s not going to be excessively loud.
+They may bark occasionally, and your neighbors might not be too happy about that, but it’s not constant and will not be excessively loud.

-Affehpinscherss don’t need – and really don’t prefer – being in the backyard the whole day, so an apartment will work great!
+Or in other words, Affehpinscherss don’t need – and don’t prefer – being in the backyard the whole day, so an apartment will work great!

 General Health of Affenpinschers

-Like all dogs that are bred, Affehpinscher has a set of common health concerns that can be plague the breed.
-Luckily, the Affenpinscher dog breed is comparably healthy compared to other Toy breeds out there, think Italian Greyhound.
+Like all bred dogs, Affenpinscher has a set of common health concerns that can plague the breed.
+Luckily, the Affenpinscher dog breed is comparably healthy compared to other Toy breeds out there; think Italian Greyhound.

-Affenpinschers do have a few health concerns that we want to bring to your attention so that you can be on the lookout for them when reaching out to a responsible Affenpinscher breeder or considering adoption an adult Affenpinscher from a kennel club dog center.
+Affenpinschers do have a few health concerns that we want to bring to your attention so that you can be on the lookout for them when you reach out to a responsible Affenpinscher breeder or considering adopting an adult Affenpinscher from a kennel

-Affenpinschers are quite prone to legg calve-perthes disease; a problem with the hip joint.
+Affenpinschers are prone to Legg calve-perthes disease, a problem with the hip joint.
 This is often detected before the dog is one year.
-Surgery for legg calve perthese disease in Affenpinschers costs around $1000-3500.
+Surgery for leg calves per these diseases in Affenpinschers costs around $1000-3500.

 The patella, femur, and tibia all come together.
-But sometimes in Affenpinschers with Patellar luxation, these three bones don’t quite line up causing for problems in a leg or arthritis.
+But sometimes in Affenpinschers with Patellar luxation, these three bones don’t quite line up, causing problems in the leg or arthritis.
 Serious patellar luxation might require surgery.
 The cost of patellar luxation in Affenpinschers is roughly $1200-3500.

 Another problem of the hip, Affenpinschers are prone to hip dysplasia (though Legg Calve Perthes Disease is more common).
-Before you buy a puppy, inquire about the health of his/her parents because this is a very hereditary problem.
-To limit risk factors, don’t feed Affenpinschers a high calorie diet – seek advice from your vet.
+Before buying a puppy, inquire about the parents’ health because this is a hereditary problem.
+To limit risk factors, don’t feed Affenpinschers a high-calorie diet – seek advice from your vet.
 The cost for hip dysplasia surgery in Affehpinschers is $1200-6500.

 Now you may be thinking…

 Wow!
-Affenpinschers have some serious health risks I need to be aware of.
-And, some of those health risks are expensive!
+Affenpinschers have some severe health risks I must be aware of.
+And some of those health risks are expensive!
+And to this, we say…

-We simply say… “Yep” welcome to the joys of pet ownership, but one thing you might want to consider looking at, at the same time you search for you new companion is…
+“Yep,” welcome to the joys of pet ownership, but one thing you might want to consider looking at while searching for your new companion is…

-“How much would it cost to purchase a pet insurance policy on a Affenpinscher puppy?”
+“How much would it cost to purchase a pet insurance policy on an Affenpinscher puppy?”

-This is because, if the insurance is affordable, making the decision to move forward and getting an Affenpinscher may not seem so scary.
+If the insurance is affordable, deciding to move forward and get an Affenpinscher may seem manageable.

 You may also be interested in visiting our complete list of dog breeds, where you can learn more about other “types” of dogs that may interest you.